Amazon CloudWatch

 auto_create_group

 Automatically create the log group.
-Valid values are "true" or "false" (case insensitive).
+Allowed values: true, false (case insensitive).
 Defaults to false.

 log_retention_days